-This was a truly great movie.
+I really enjoyed this movie.
 It was a really strong character story about an iconic character.
-We got to see how a troubled man falls into darkness after he is outcasted, beaten down, and neglected by the city that he lives in.
-The story touches on so many culturally relevant issues, and ties them all together masterfully to form a coherent story.
+We got to see how an already troubled man fell into darkness after he was outcasted, beaten down, and neglected by the society he lived in.
+The story touched on so many culturally relevant issues, and it tied them all together masterfully to form a coherent story.
 There was so much about this movie that I enjoyed, from the culturally relevant issues, to the very well-written character story, but Joaquin Phoenix was undeniably the best thing about this movie.

-Do not let that last statement take anything away from the other things that I liked about this movie.
 Joaquin Phoenix was truly outstanding in this role.
 Sure, I had some minor issues with the movie, but they were just that, minor issues.
 The filmmakers had a very well-developed main character, a very talented lead actor, and a plot that tied together a ton of culturally relevant issues that made the fictional city feel so real.
-The movie was great, and being about the iconic Joker in the iconic Gotham was really just delicious icing on an already delicious cake.
+The movie was great, and being about the iconic Joker in the iconic Gotham was really just the delicious icing on an already delicious cake.